t0mm4rx/github-auto-pull/README.md

-  "secret": "the secret you defined in your Github hook", "branch": "the branch you want to watch", "directory": "the absolute path to the repo you cloned", "script": "the absolute path to the script you want to execute after pulling the repo" }
+  "secret": "the secret you defined in your Github hook", "branch": "the branch you want to watch", "directory": "the absolute path to the repo you cloned", "command": "the command to execute after pulling the repo" }
 ```